Alexander Jack: First Sikh War

 Jack was present with his battalion at the Battle of Aliwal (medal), and acted as brigadier of the force sent against the town and fort of Kangra in the Punjab, when he received great credit for his extraordinary exertions in bringing up his 18-pounder guns, which he had been recommended to leave behind.
 The march was said 'to reflect everlasting credit on the Bengal artillery'.
 Some views of the place taken by Jack were published under the title Six Sketches of Kot-Kangra, drawn on the spot (London, 1847, fol.).

 Second Sikh War

-Jack was in command of his battalion in the Second Sikh War, including the battles of Chillianwalla and Goojerat (medal and clasps and C.B.).
+Jack was in command of his regiment in the Second Sikh War, including the battles of Chillianwalla and Goojerat (medal and clasps and C.B.).
 He was promoted to lieutenant-colonel in the 34th Bengal Native infantry on 18 December 1851.
 He became colonel on 20 June 1854, and on 18 July 1856 was appointed brigadier at Cawnpore, the headquarters of Sir Hugh Wheeler's division of the Bengal Army.